-- 30.5 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
+41.6 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.
 Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with SEND and LGBT children are at greater risk. - 30.6 Staff should be aware of the importance of:
+Evidence shows girls, children with SEND and lesbian, gay and bisexual children are at greater risk.

+41.7 Staff should be aware of the importance of: